is-probably-gay/is-probably-gay/README.md

 1. Click on [this link](https://github.com/is-probably-gay/is-probably-gay/issues/new?template=list.yml&title=List) to open a form for listing your subdomains.
 2. Check the checkbox to confirm you want to list your subdomains.
 3. Submit the form.
-4. Within a few minutes, all of your domains will be listed.
+4. Within a few minutes, all your domains will be listed.

 ## Getting Domain Info
 1. Click on [this link](https://github.com/is-probably-gay/is-probably-gay/issues/new?template=get.yml&title=Get%20Info) to open a form for getting information on a domain.